GeoscienceAustralia/dea-knowledge-hub/reference/dataset_maturity_guide.rst

 * **Final** ARD is DEA’s best quality ARD, produced using high quality ancillary datasets derived from observed data.
 These ancillary datasets are slower to produce but are observational datasets of the conditions at the time of image capture and so provide our most accurate dataset corrections.
-* DEA uses the following dynamic ancillary datasets to produce its Final ARD
+DEA uses the following dynamic ancillary datasets to produce its Final ARD:

     * Bidirectional reflectance distribution function (BRDF) data from the United States Geological Survey
-    * Water Vapour from USA National Oceanographic and Atmospheric Administration As the higher quality ancillary datasets become available, a “Final” version of the data is produced, which replaces the NRT or interim product (see below).
+    * Water Vapour from USA National Oceanographic and Atmospheric Administration

+As the higher quality ancillary datasets become available, a “Final” version of the data is produced, which replaces the NRT or interim product (see below).